U.S. says science should settle farm debates in trade deal with EU

 Only last month German Chancellor Angela Merkel ruled out imports of the former.
 But Vilsack said the chlorine treatment was a safe way of reducing pathogens.

-He added that a deal struck with the EU to allow in a quota of hormone-free U.S. beef to settle a dispute at the World Trade Organisation was not a permanent solution.
+He added that a deal struck with the EU to allow in a quota of hormone-free U.S. beef to settle a dispute at the World Trade Organization was not a permanent solution.

 "We are still going to have to have some conversation about the beef question," he said.